winitzki/sofp/README.md

 Existing textbooks on type theory and formal logic present quite a few intricacies of domain theory and proof theory -- which is a lot of information that practicing programmers will have difficulty assimilating and yet will have no hope of ever applying in their daily work.
-At the same time, these books never mention practical techniques used in many functional programming libraries today, such as quantified types, types parameterized by type constructors, or partial type-level functions (known as "type classes").
+At the same time, these books never mention practical techniques used in many functional programming libraries today, such as quantified types, types parameterized by type constructors, or partial type-level functions (known as "typeclasses").

 These books also do not give practical criteria for deciding type isomorphisms or for detecting valid and invalid recursive values, and do not give algorithms for deriving code from logic proofs.
 I mention these practical tasks as examples because they are perhaps the only real-world-coding applications of domain theory and the Curry-Howard correspondence theory, besides programming language design.